7 (Lil Nas X EP): Background

-While recording the album Lil Nas X deliberately avoided producing an album full of country rap songs, not wanting to be pigeonholed by the success of "Old Town Road".
+While recording the EP, Lil Nas X deliberately avoided producing an EP full of country rap songs, not wanting to be pigeonholed by the success of "Old Town Road".
 Despite this, he would include one other country song, "Rodeo", only after producers Take a Daytrip earned his trust by giving him the beat for "Panini".
 Several trap beats were also sent to the singer for consideration, which he rejected as he did not want to be a "trap artist".

-While in the process of recording the songs Lil Nas X posted previews of both "Panini" and "Rodeo" to his social media accounts before either song were completely written.
+While in the process of recording the songs, Lil Nas X posted previews of both "Panini" and "Rodeo" to his social media accounts before either song were completely written.
 This caused some problems for producers Take a Daytrip as the popularity of these snippets meant that much of the work had to be "locked in" so the resulting songs would match the previews.

 Lil Nas X announced the 7 EP on May 18, 2019, on all social media platforms along with its June 2019 release date.
 This teaser included the snippet of a song described by Spins Rob Arcand as "singing a trap-pop hook through a slurred AutoTune drawl".
 Lil Nas X stated that the EP would include a collaboration with "one of [his] favorite artists ever".